The Okanagan Chefs Association launched a new initiative entitled ‘Chefs in the Classroom – Edible Education’ in Spring 2016.

 Lake Country: Oyama Traditional School

-To educate children in our community how to grow and eat Okanagan fruits and vegetables.
+To educate children in our community how to grow, cook and eat Okanagan fruits and vegetables.

 To grow healthy children in our community.

-To introduce children to agricultural practices in our community.
+To introduce children to farming and gardening best-practices in our community.

-To successfully develop and launch an Okanagan based edible education project.
+To successfully operate an Okanagan based edible education project.

 Engage and inspire children through hands on and interactive real-life experiences.